 - e.
 Grow and diversify revenue streams from existing activities. - f.
 Seek out opportunities for new revenue streams. - g.
 Be enabling for partnership in new activities. - h.
 Enhance the value of the Shareholders' investment.

 Health, Safety and Wellbeing

 - a.
 To ensure health, safety & wellbeing are central to all that we do. - b.
 To further develop and maintain safe working practices - c.
-To inbed a culture of health safety & wellbeing throughout the organisation d.
-Promote, manage and operate events and activities that develop economic benefits to the Westland region.
+To inbed a culture of health safety & wellbeing throughout the organisation

 Community